jamshaidsohail5/cube-lang/readme.md

 ### Higher-order functions and lambdas

 In Cube, functions and lambdas can be assigned to variables and passed to other functions as arguments.
-Cube uses arrow syntax for typed lambda expressions, such as `string -> int` for a function that map strings to integers.
+Cube uses arrow syntax for typed lambda expressions, such as `string -> int` for a function that maps strings to integers.
 In the following example, `transform` is a higher-order function that accepts a `dataset -> boolean` parameter.

 ```lua
 -- load and transform data